-Opinion | Stunning new disclosures blow huge holes in Trump’s potemkin facade
+Opinion | Stunning new disclosures blow huge holes in Trump’s Potemkin facade

-A host of new revelations — some involving Trump’s early understanding of the coronavirus threat, and others concerning his efforts to fabricate a leftist domestic terrorist menace — have blown up this multi-faceted potemkin facade.
+A host of new revelations — some involving Trump’s early understanding of the coronavirus threat, and others concerning his efforts to fabricate a leftist domestic terrorist menace — have blown up this multifaceted Potemkin facade.

 The new revelations also illustrate in stark new detail just how corruptly Trump and his cronies have manipulated the levers of government to make all those illusions appear as truths.

 We begin with the explosive disclosures in Post associate editor Bob Woodward’s new book about the Trump administration.
-With the U.S. dead from covid-19 now approaching 200,000, Woodward’s conversations with Trump — all of which are on tape — reveal that the president knew all along how bad the pandemic would be.
+With the U.S. death toll from covid-19 now approaching 200,000, Woodward’s conversations with Trump — all of which are on tape — reveal that the president knew all along how bad the pandemic would be.

 You just breathe the air and that’s how it’s passed.
 And so that’s a very tricky one.
 That’s a very delicate one.
-It’s also more deadly than even your strenuous flus [...]
-This is more deadly.
-This is five percent versus one percent and less than one percent.
+It’s also more deadly than even your strenuous flus. … This is more deadly.
+This is 5 percent vs. 1 percent and less than 1 percent.
 You know, so this is deadly stuff.

-So to be clear, on February 7 — when there were only 11 confirmed cases of covid in the United States — Trump both emphasized the danger of the virus being passed through the air and explicitly declared he understood it was far more deadly than the flu.
+So to be clear, on Feb.
+7 — when there were only 11 confirmed cases of covid-19 in the United States — Trump both emphasized the danger of the virus being passed through the air and explicitly declared he understood it was far more deadly than the flu.

 Only one month later, on March 9, Trump dismissively compared the coronavirus with flu, claiming flu kills tens of thousands annually and that “life & the economy go on.”
 Trump downplayed the virus and said it was under control numerous times throughout February and March and beyond.